michaeldb3/PCSS/README.txt

+News:
+(Read here for any changes, look at bottom for old news)
+	02/19/2018:
+		Some changes have been completed and are being finalized.
+These changes are going to make variable declaration easier, and a decorator is going to be added to make these declarations easier.
+	No longer will you have to state "return locals()" in your variables function.
+Now you will simply declare you variables inside a dedicated function, and simply decorate that function with the new function decorator that will be released soon.

+	e.g.:
+	@return_variables_to_compiler
+	def foo_variables_list:
+		font1 = "bar"
+		font2 = "baz"

+	no more:
+	def foo_variables_list:
+		font1 = "bar"
+		font2 = "baz"
+		return locals()

 	Pyle Sheets (or PCSS as you'll often see both names) is an opportunity for everyone to enjoy more opportunities to use Python while engaged in web development.
 Pyle Sheets is a competitor with LESS, SASS and other modifications of Cascading Style Sheets that offer